Mis à jour le 21 June 2023.

 Even more powerful, the Klipsch PRO-18RC has an 8” IMG graphite cone coaxial driver.
 This driver, which can also be found on the Klipsch Reference 2018 speakers, comes with an aluminum dome tweeter.
 The latter is mounted in a Tractrix horn to optimize the directivity of the high frequencies.
 This powerfully motorized speaker has a very high sensitivity of 95 dB, making it easy to power.
-Perfect for a hi-fi listening experience favoring clarity and precision, it is also very well suited to home theater applications and can be used for the surround and Dolby Atmos channels.
+Perfect for a clear, precise hi-fi listening experience, it is also perfectly suited to home theater applications and can be used for the surround and Dolby Atmos channels.

 Even more efficient is the Focal 300 ICW6, which integrates a 6.5” Flax cone midbass driver.
 It is accompanied by an aluminum/magnesium inverted dome tweeter that delivers a precise and detailed sound.
 Ideal for hi-fi in any room of the house, this in-ceiling speaker can also be used for home theater.
 It is also able to reproduce surround and Atmos effects alongside the speakers in the Focal Aria 900 range.